 Now you can either start working towards some really big dreams – like becoming financially independent in X years – or change the course of your finances.
 It is your call.

 #3.
-Helps you ‘keep your eye on the ball’
+Knowing how much you re worth helps you ‘keep your eye on the ball’

 Probably better say that knowing, and following regularly, your net worth will help you keep your eye on your money and your life dreams.
 Long term.

 #4.
 Knowing your wealth allows to take the long view

 Knowing your net worth is the only way to be able to make long term life and finances decisions.

 I’ve been wondering whether it would be possible in principle to give up work next month.
 Call me weird but it makes me feel better when I know that I have a choice.

 Now, you can decide whether you can afford to go on a holiday using your monthly cash flow.
 Problem is that here we are talking about a very long vacation.